Variables in Shopify Flow

 Liquid variables

-For example, you can use a for loop object to iterate through a list of objects, such as line items for an order.
-With these tags, you can create messages that contain details, such as the product title, SKU, price, and quantity for each line item in an order, and save your recipients from having to look up this information in your Shopify admin.
+You can also use a for loop to iterate through a list of objects, such as line items for an order.
+For example, the following Liquid displays the name of each line item in an order:

 Flow supports the following Liquid conditional (or control flow) tags: